w4kery/Risk_assessment/README.md

 - Define context, assess risk matrix, and identify potential risk scenarios.

 ## Background Information

-Congratulations on completing the initial task!
-Your research on the APT group laid the foundation for the current task - a comprehensive risk assessment for the client.
 As a cybersecurity consultant, you will identify, evaluate, and prioritize potential security threats and vulnerabilities.
 This involves defining the context, assessing the risk matrix, and identifying potential risk scenarios.

 ## Your Task